✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Q4: Does SOFA-2 improve mortality prediction compared to SOFA-1?

 A: Yes, modestly.
-SOFA-2 demonstrates an AUROC of approximately 0.79 versus SOFA-1’s 0.77 for ICU mortality across diverse validation cohorts.
+SOFA-2 demonstrates improved discrimination for ICU mortality compared to SOFA-1 across diverse validation cohorts.
 Perhaps more importantly, variable choices better align with contemporary practice, improving interpretability, standardization, and face validity among clinicians worldwide.
+Specific performance metrics are available in the original publication.

 Q5: Should renal replacement therapy be initiated when a patient meets SOFA-2’s 4-point RRT criteria?

 A: ⚠️ Absolutely not.
 SOFA-2 RRT criteria describe severity for scoring purposes; they are not treatment mandates.
-Initiate RRT based on comprehensive assessment including the full clinical picture (electrolyte derangements beyond those in the score, acid-base status, volume overload, uremic symptoms), institutional protocols, available resources, and shared decision-making with patients and families—never solely to achieve or avoid a particular SOFA score.
+Initiate RRT based on comprehensive assessment including the full clinical picture (electrolyte derangements, acid-base status, volume overload, uremic symptoms), institutional protocols, available resources, and shared decision-making with patients and families—never solely to achieve or avoid a particular SOFA score.

 Q6: How should I score a patient receiving VA-ECMO for combined respiratory and circulatory failure?